Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 As far as the AUTOSAR meta-model is concerned, a pointer to a pointer could in principle be implemented in two ways:

-#@SECTION: 1. by deﬁning an ImplementationDataType of category DATA_REFERENCE
-that aggregates SwDataDefProps in the role swDataDefProps that in turn aggregate SwPointerTargetProps in the role swPointerTargetProps with attribute targetCategory set to TYPE_REFERENCE that aggregates Sw DataDefProps in the role swDataDefProps that references an Implementa tionDataType of category DATA_REFERENCE.
+ 1. by deﬁning an ImplementationDataType of category DATA_REFERENCE that aggregates SwDataDefProps in the role swDataDefProps that in turn aggregate SwPointerTargetProps in the role swPointerTargetProps with attribute targetCategory set to TYPE_REFERENCE that aggregates Sw DataDefProps in the role swDataDefProps that references an Implementa tionDataType of category DATA_REFERENCE.

-#@SECTION: 2. by deﬁning an ImplementationDataType of category DATA_REFERENCE
-that aggregates SwDataDefProps in the role swDataDefProps that in turn ag gregate SwPointerTargetProps in the role swPointerTargetProps with attribute targetCategory set
+ 2. by deﬁning an ImplementationDataType of category DATA_REFERENCE that aggregates SwDataDefProps in the role swDataDefProps that in turn ag gregate SwPointerTargetProps in the role swPointerTargetProps with attribute targetCategory set